-- 64. Given the nature of a council's work, the nature and scope of fraud can vary and involve different bodies.
-Therefore, the relevant council may need to liaise with and undertake joint working with certain agencies, including (but not limited to):
+- 63. Given the nature of a council's work, the nature and scope of fraud, bribery or corruption can vary and involve different bodies.
+Therefore, the councils may need to liaise with and undertake joint working with certain agencies, including (but not limited to):

 - other local authorities

 - benefits agencies

 - the Serious Fraud Office (SCD6, formerly SO6)

 - the local police

 - the Home Office

 - the UK Border Agency

-- 65. The councils commit to working and co-operating with other organisations to prevent organised fraud and corruption.
-Wherever possible, the councils will assist and exchange information with other appropriate bodies to investigate and combat fraud.
+- 64. The councils commit to working and co-operating with other organisations to prevent organised fraud, bribery or corruption.
+Wherever possible, the councils will assist and exchange information with other appropriate bodies to investigate and combat fraud, bribery and corruption.